diogoacs/tsql-gen/README.md

 }
 ```
 #### Add annotations
-Now add data annotations on your properties:
+Add data annotations on your properties:
 ```cs
 using System;
 using TSQLGen.Annotations;